ChinaTravel: An Open-Ended Travel Planning Benchmark with Compositional Constraint Validation for Language Agents: Empirical Study

 \textbf{Nesy Planning provides a promising solution}.
-Our NeSy Planning framework integrates symbolic programs to orchestrate travel planning and tool management while utilizing LLMs to extract language-based requirements and prioritize POIs.
-By separating understanding (flexible natural language handling), planning (DSL-guided backtrack) and grounding (precise execution), the framework enhances adaptability and ensures compliance with constraints during context-rich long-horizon planning.
-Across all data subsets, it outperforms previous TTG and LLM-modulo mthods, even without the help of oracle translation.
-Among the evaluated LLMs, DeepSeek-V3 achieves state-of-the-art performance across three subsets.
-With DeepSeek-V3 as the backend, it achieves FPRs of 52.6\%, 37.0\% and 23.3\% on three subsets, highlighting the effectiveness of NeSy solutions for travel planning with complex constraints.
-Moreover, this superior performance demonstrates its enhanced capability for inter-constraint generalization in compositionally novel situations.
-Another potential explanation is that the model is developed by a Chinese company.
-As a result, it has been trained on a vast amount of Chinese-language data.
-This extensive exposure to Chinese text has enabled it to perform exceptionally well in our Chinese travel planning scenarios, giving it advantages over others.
+Our NeSy Planning method orchestrates tool use and planning via symbolic programs while utilizing LLMs to parse natural-language requirements and prioritize POIs.
+By decoupling understanding (flexible natural language handling), planning (DSL-guided backtracking/verification) and actioning (precise tool execution), it improves adaptability and adherence to constraints in context-rich long-horizon settings.
+Across the evaluated subsets, it outperforms TTG and LLM-modulo, even without the help of oracle translation.
+With the DeepSeek as backend, it achieves FPRs of 52.6\%, 37.0\% and 23.3\% on three subsets, highlighting the effectiveness of NeSy solutions for travel planning with complex constraints.
+On the \emph{human-val} and \emph{human-test} subsets, these gains persist, suggesting robustness to unseen constraint compositions.

-\textbf{Challenges Persist for Nesy Planning}.
-The performance gap between standard and oracle modes underscores the importance of DSL translation in NeSy planning.
-Inadequate translations may result in plan searches failing to meet user requirements, while incorrect translations can misguide the search, making feasible solutions unattainable.